Paternal Family Tree: Carolingian

 Note 159.
 Louis the Pious.

 On 12th December 884 Carloman II King West Francia [aged 18] died.
-His succeeded half first cousin once removed Charles [aged 45] succeeded III King West Francia, King Aquitaine.
+His half first cousin once removed Charles [aged 45] succeeded III King West Francia, King Aquitaine.

 On 13th January 888 Charles "Fat" King East Francia Holy Roman Emperor III King West Francia King Aquitaine [aged 48] died.